The Honest Guide · Chapter 3

 The bottom line

-• Locate the speaker and the category before you weigh a warning.
-Until you know which warning a speaker is making and which sub-population she belongs to, you cannot weigh it well.
+- Locate the speaker and the category before you weigh a warning.
+Until you know which warning a speaker is making and which sub-population they belong to, you cannot weigh it well.
 The three questions move any warning from categorical to specific.

-• The voice is sometimes wrong.
-Categorical “I would not do this again” claims, warnings that conflate separate problems or generalize from one setting, and claims that collapse her experience into a prediction about you are stronger than the evidence supports.
+- The voice is sometimes wrong.
+Categorical “I would not do this again” claims, warnings that conflate separate problems or generalize from one setting, and claims that collapse their experience into a prediction about you are stronger than the evidence supports.
 The surveys and a 2000 peer-reviewed synthesis both run against the categorical claim.

 Working through the whole decision?
 See the guide’s pillar overview, what a therapy career pays, what you earn before licensure, whether you are built for the work, which credential is right for you, how licensure works, and how to evaluate a program.